Precision bombing: World War II

 The RAF later developed their own beam guidance techniques, such as GEE and Oboe.
 These systems could provide an accuracy of about 100 yards radius, and were supplemented by the downward-looking radar system H2S.
 The British development of specialist 'Earthquake' bombs (which needed to be dropped very accurately) led to the development of supporting aiming techniques such as SABS and the Pathfinder Force.
 Specialist units such as 617 squadron were able to use these and other techniques to achieve remarkable precision, such as the bombing of the Michelin factory at Clermont-Ferrand in France, where they were required to destroy the workshops but leave the canteen next to them standing.

+By 1941, precision day bombing had become the dominant doctrine in the US Army Air Corps.
+As war with Germany loomed, Air War Plans Division Plan No. 1 (AWPD-1), a detailed plan for the entire US Army Air Forces (USAAF), was drafted by four officers who had been proponents of precision bombing at the Air Corps Tactical School: Lt.
+Col. Harold L. George, Lt.
+Col. Kenneth N. Walker, Maj.
+Haywood S. Hansell Jr., and Maj.
+Laurence S. Kuter.
+AWPD-1 prescribed an emphasis on precision bombing against the German national infrastructure, industry—especially the aircraft industry—and the Luftwaffe.

-For the U.S. Army Air Forces, daylight bombing was normal based upon box formations for defense from fighters.
+For the USAAF, daylight bombing was normal based upon box formations for defense from fighters.
 Bombing was coordinated through a lead aircraft but although still nominally precision bombing (as opposed to the area bombing carried out by RAF Bomber Command) the result of bombing from high level was still spread over an area.
 Before the war on practice ranges, some USAAF crews were able to produce very accurate results, but over Europe with weather and German fighters and anti-aircraft guns and the limited training for new crews this level of accuracy was impossible to reproduce.
 The US defined the target area as being a 1000 ft radius circle around the target point - for the majority of USAAF attacks only about 20% of the bombs dropped struck in this area.
 The U.S. daytime bombing raids were more effective in reducing German defences by engaging the German Luftwaffe than destruction of the means of aircraft production.

 An example of the difficulties of precision bombing was a raid in the Northern Hemisphere summer of 1944 by 47 B-29's on Japan's Yawata Steel Works from bases in China.
 Only one plane actually hit the target area, and only with one of its bombs.
 This single 500 lb general-purpose bomb represented one quarter of one percent of the 376 bombs dropped over Yawata on that mission.
 It took 108 B-17 bombers, crewed by 1,080 airmen, dropping 648 bombs to guarantee a 96 percent chance of getting just two hits inside a 400 x 500 ft German power-generation plant.